Thermal Camera SDK 11.3.0

 The SDK ignores channel configurations with invalid device and pin indices.
 If multiple configurations are provided for the same channel, the SDK will only apply the one that was specified first in the configuration file.

-For more details on addressing channels please refer to the corresponding section in the Public API chapter.
+For more details on addressing channels please refer to the corresponding section in the Process Interface chapter.

 analog_inputs